As of April 1, 2023

 General Preparations of Initial Submissions

-- Authors including the first author are NOT requested to have a membership of Japanese Association of Rural Medicine (JARM) or International Association of Rural Health and Medicine (IARM) when submitting an article from the beginning of April 2021.
+- Authors including the first author are NOT requested to have a membership of Japanese Association of Rural Medicine (JARM) when submitting an article from the beginning of April 2021.
 Co-authors have been already exempt from membership since November 2010.

-- • Instead, when the article is accepted, the first author must become a member of JARM/IARM or pay the article processing charges (APC) 10,000 JPY in Japanese or 100 USD in non-Japanese for publication.
+- Instead, when the article is accepted, the first author must pay the article processing charge (APC) 30,000 JPY for publication.
+The author can select the payment method, credit card or bank transfer.

 - Submitted manuscript should be accompanied by the Declaration of the First Author.

 Waiver policy of APC